-Formerly the chief executive of Dixons Academies Trust, Sir Nick is currently the CEO of Academy Transformation Trust.
-Sir Nick was designated a National Leader of Education in 2009.
-His report to HM Treasury and DfE on schools in the Northern Powerhouse region was published in November 2016.
+Formerly the chief executive of Dixons Academies Trust, and his report to HM Treasury and DfE on schools in the Northern Powerhouse region was published in November 2016.
 He has an MBA from Cranfield School of Management and received an honorary Doctorate from Bradford University in 2019.
 He was knighted for services to education in 2015.